Joeclinton1/lmc2py/README.md

 - Test program against multiple inputs at once.
 - Test program against all inputs.
 - Check program outputs expected output.
+- Output graph of inputs vs F/E cycles for an easy visualisation of your programs efficiency.

 ## Usage